vavenCV/dbus2mqtt/docs/examples/home_assistant_media_player.md

 | `Chromium`   | ✅ | ✅ | ✅ | ✅ | ❌ | ❌ | ✅ | ✔️ | Images not working when Chromium is running as snap |
 | `Kodi`       | ✅ | ✅ | ✅ | ✅ | ✅ | ❌ | ✅ | ✅ | Requires Kodi plugin [MediaPlayerRemoteInterface](https://github.com/wastis/MediaPlayerRemoteInterface) |

+!!! note

-More players that support MPRIS can be found here: <https://wiki.archlinux.org/title/MPRIS>
+    More players that support MPRIS (but have not been tested) can be found here: <https://wiki.archlinux.org/title/MPRIS>

 ## Player commands